-"GPA seeks to listen, and by listening it seeks also to get the participants to listen to one another" Mshai Mwangola, GPA African Advisory Board.
+"GPA seeks to listen, and by listening it seeks also to get the participants to listen to one another" Mshai Mwangola, GPA former member African Advisory Board.

 Take a moment to listen to our incredible Kenyan grantees and learn more about their work and how GPA supports them to make sustainable change in their communities.

 Global Philanthropy Alliance (GPA) develops young social entrepreneurs in Africa by funding youth-led or youth-engaged organizations that unleash the power of youth to advance the economic and social health of their families and communities.

 Young people deserve the chance to develop and acquire skills that permit them to contribute to the economic and social health of their families and communities.
 Global Philanthropy Alliance supports youth organizations to unleash the power of youth to achieve their positive goals.